College of Pharmacy

 The following information relative to licensure is included at the request of the Idaho State Board of Pharmacy:

-Following completion of all requirements, candidates must pass an examination given by the Idaho State Board of Pharmacy.
+Following completion of all requirements, candidates must pass an examination given by the Idaho State Board of Pharmacy to obtain licensure to practice pharmacy in Idaho.
 The examination is given in Pocatello during June of each year.

 All questions relative to internship training requirements and other qualifications for examination and licensure as a pharmacist in Idaho should be addressed to Executive Secretary, Idaho State Board of Pharmacy, 280 N. 8th Street, Boise, Idaho 83720.